liawhs/p-pointed-star/README.md

         n = gcd(self.p, q)
 ```

-If it equals to one, then we can draw the star figure in one pass.
+If it is equal to one, then we can draw the star figure in one pass.
 ```
         # star in one pass
         length = self.chord(self.radius, self.gamma(q, self.p))